-The following pages contain schematics and harnesses pertaining to the electrical system in your boat.
-These schematics were generated by electrical engineers in the Boston Whaler Engineering Department and are for reference and to be used by service technicians.
+The following pages (4-22 thru 4-90) contain schematics and harnesses pertaining to the electrical system in your boat.
+They were generated by electrical engineers in the Boston Whaler Engineering Department and are for reference and to be used by service technicians.

 Boston Whaler does not recommend that you attempt to work on the electrical system yourself.
 Instead, we suggest that you take your boat to an authorized Boston Whaler dealer for electrical service.

 Boston Whaler reserves the right to change or update the electrical system on any model at any time without notice to the customer and is not obligated to make any updates to units built prior to the change.
+Wiring Schematics - Sheet 1 Fig. 4.22.1